Biodenoising: Animal Vocalization Denoising without Access to Clean Data

 We perform ablation studies with respect to three conditions.
 First, we start training with random weights rather than fine-tuning the demucs dns48 model.
-This improves solely for the noisy targets conditions (\SI{1.48}{dB}) and we conclude that the demucs speech enhancement offers good priors for pseudo-target training.
+This improves solely for the noisy targets conditions (\SI{1.48}{dB}) and we conclude that the demucs speech enhancement offers good priors for pseudo-clean target training.
 Second, we replace the demucs model with the CleanUNet to obtain the pseudo-clean targets.
-We found CleanUNet to give worse results.
-Time-scaling inputs for CleanUNet produced blabber-like speech and resulted in negative SISDR.
-When we trained CleanUNet on the demucs time-scaled targets and we observed CleanUNet still underperforming (\SI{-2.43}{dB}) even when trained with the same data as demucs.
+We found the pseudo-clean targets obtained with CleanUNet to be of inferior quality.
+In particular, applying time-scaling to animal signals to lower their pitch gave worse results, i.e. blabber-like speech.
+When we trained CleanUNet on the demucs time-scaled targets we observed CleanUNet still underperforming (\SI{-2.43}{dB}) even when trained with the same data as demucs.
 Animal audio signals are more sparse than human speech and it could be that the complex attention mechanisms of CleanUNet leads to overfitting.
-Third, we looked at time scaling as a training augmentation.
-We found it to only have an impact on performance when training with the demucs pseudo-targets.
-Here, the augmentation improved generalization when training with low-quality and smaller data sets.
+Third, we looked at time-scaling as a training augmentation.
+We found it to only have an impact on performance when training with the demucs pseudo-clean targets.